 Sports have always been my balance to the corporate world.
 Long hours and brain-draining tasks that build up on the inside.
 However, when you disconnect with the day-to-day craziness and connect with nature, it’s solemn.
 It’s peaceful.
 It’s soothing.

 Hiking is something I’ve done since I was a kid and we now love doing it with our kids because it creates that tranquil peace of mind.
 Nature to me has such a restorative power.
 One that refreshes the soul, nourishes the body and mind with a wave of peace, so that it pulls me out of my day to day hassles.
-I can totally see why it’s called “Shinrin-Yoku.”
+I can totally understand why it’s called “Shinrin-Yoku.”

 Over the last couple of weeks, I have been doing some reading on this term, nature and its effects on the body, however, there are no concrete facts (like with many studies).
 The theories as to why nature brings us such tranquility range from clean air to lack of noise and pollution to immune-boosting effect through the fine mist from “wood essential oils.”
 One theory even revolved around the suggestion that it relates to the way that trees, birds and the lighting gently grab our attention – while meandering.